What Kind of Shotgun Do I Need for Waterfowl Hunting?

 A hunter in camouflage stands waist-deep in water, holding his shotgun and looking towards the sky.

 If you visited a dozen duck blinds, almost all the shotguns you’d see would be pumps or semi-automatics.
 Why?
-Because with their low costs, rugged designs, screw-in chokes, and 3-shell capacities, modern pumps and semi-automatics are ideal for hunting ducks and geese.
+Because with their low cost, rugged designs, screw-in chokes, and three-shell capacities, modern pumps and semi-automatics are ideal for hunting ducks and geese.

 • Pump shotguns: THE classic American duck gun.
 Most pumps cost $500–$750.
 All shoot a single shot each time you pull the trigger.
 To reload and cock them, you “pump” their forend back and forth.
 Because of this simple design, they work in the worst weather.

-• Semi-automatic shotguns: More expensive, with prices between $500-$1750.
+• Semi-automatic shotguns: More expensive, with prices between $500 and $1750.
 They also shoot a single shot each time you pull the trigger, but they reload and cock on their own.
-The mechanics that do this makes them heavier—which is good when you’re hunting waterfowl.
+The mechanics that do this make them heavier—which is good when you’re hunting waterfowl.

 You can use over-unders and side-by-sides for duck and goose hunting.
 But for reasons we’ll get to, most are not ideal for waterfowl hunting.
-That being said, some makers have offered, and still offer, doubles designed for today’s duck and goose hunting environment.
+Still, some makers have offered, and still offer, doubles designed for today’s duck- and goose-hunting environment.

-Back in the nineteenth and early 20th century, waterfowl hunters used shotguns in 4 gauge, 8 gauge, 10 gauge, and 12 gauge.
-But today, most people hunt with 12 gauges—and for good reason.
-With chamber from 2 3/4" to 3 1/2", modern 12 gauge pumps and semi-automatics can shoot anything from 1 ounce to 1 ? ounces of lead.
+Today, most people hunt waterfowl with a 12-gauge shotgun—and for good reason.
+With a chamber from 2¾" to 3½", modern 12-gauge pumps and semi-automatics can shoot anything from 1 to 2 ounces of steel.
 That means, you can use them to hunt everything from teal to Canada geese.

-Twelve gauge shells are also easy to find—especially ones loaded with the special shot the U.S. Government made mandatory for all waterfowl hunting a few decades ago.
-Of course, you can also hunt ducks with 10 gauges, or with 16 gauges and 20 gauges.
-But of all these, the twelve can handle the widest range of birds.
+Twelve-gauge shells are also easy to find—especially ones loaded with the special shot the U.S. Government made mandatory for all waterfowl hunting a few decades ago.
+You can hunt ducks with 10 gauges, or with 16 gauges and 20 gauges, but of all these, the twelve can handle the widest range of birds.

 Shotgun shells are filled with pellets called shot.
 For 150+ years now, this shot has been made from lead.
 But in 1991, the U.S. Fish and Wildlife Service outlawed its use when hunting ducks and geese.